SurajKharkwal/sarvasva-stack/base/vite/react-router/README.md

 # SARVASVA Helper CLI

-A helper CLI for the main CLI [@sarvasva-app/init](https://www.npmjs.com/package/@sarvasva-app/init).
+A helper CLI for the main CLI [@sarvasva-stack/init](https://www.npmjs.com/package/@sarvasva-stack/init).

 It generates a complete Reactjs (vite) starter app with the following features:

 - React-Router
-- Authentication
-- Database
 - UI library
-- ORM

 Feel free to contribute and help me improve this project! 🚀